 - The encrypted traffic goes through an intermediary server, the location of which is chosen by the user.

 Let’s look at both of these features separately and explain the benefits.

-A VPN encrypts all internet traffic
+A VPN encrypts all your internet traffic

 This also means that others who may be monitoring the network can’t see your activity.
 This could be a network administrator (for example, in a school or office), a government agency, or a hacker.
-The lattermost might be a particular threat if you tend to travel a lot and frequent public wifi hotspots.
+The lattermost might be a particular threat if you tend to travel a lot and frequently use public wifi hotspots.
 Hackers are known to lie in wait on unsecured networks waiting to steal your information.
 To stay safe, you should use a VPN every time you connect to an open wifi network.